How to get to Playa de Los Muertos Sayulita – The Complete Guide

 Are the beaches in Sayulita swimmable?

 Not all of them.
-The water is clean but Sayulita is mainly renowned for being a surfer’s town for a reason.
-If a beach is suitable for sure it means that swimming is not ideal because of undertow currents.
+The water is clean, but Sayulita is mainly a surfer town for a reason.
+If a beach is good for surfing, swimming might not be safe due to undertow currents.
+One exception is Playa La Lancha, where swimming is easier.

 Why is Sayulita famous?

-Sayulita is mainly famous for being surfers’ and party town but it’s now becoming popular among yogis and nature lovers in general.
+Sayulita is known for being a surfer and party town, but it’s also becoming popular among yogis and nature lovers.

 Surfing in Sayulita